parcio/julea/README.md

 [![Tests](https://github.com/wr-hamburg/julea/workflows/Tests/badge.svg)](https://github.com/wr-hamburg/julea/actions)

 JULEA is a flexible storage framework that allows offering arbitrary client interfaces to applications.
-To be able to rapidly prototype new approaches, it offers object and key-value backends that can either be client-side or server-side;
+To be able to rapidly prototype new approaches, it offers object, key-value and database backends that can either be client-side or server-side;
 backends for popular storage technologies such as POSIX, LevelDB and MongoDB have already been implemented.

 Additionally, JULEA allows dynamically adapting the I/O operations' semantics and can thus be adjusted to different use-cases.